 How will my home university know what my classes were and what grades I received?

 Housing for this program is guaranteed.
 Students are placed in Casa Paticulares, which are private accommodations with a Cuban family.
 The concept of a casa particular is similar to a bed and breakfast or room rental.
 This is common in Cuba, in which private family establishments provide paid lodging, usually on a short-term basis.
-Rooms are shared doubles with air conditioning, shared bathroom and access to a refrigerator.
+Rooms are shared doubles with air conditioning, shared bathroom and access to a refrigerator and safety box.
 Housing is within walking distance from the university.

 The housing includes two meals per day, typically breakfast and dinner.
 Students may purchase an affordable lunch near the university, or prepare a lunch to take from home.